bfontaine/Dazibao/docs/report.md

 does not have to know about the structure used, and the Dazibao API does not have to know how a TLV actually is represented.

+## User Interfaces

+### Command-Line Interface

+### Web Server

+We implemented a Web server to have a more user-friendly interface to a Dazibao.
+It serves it as an HTML page, and allows the user to interact with it using AJAX request.

+#### Features

+- Compact a Dazibao, remove a TLV, add a text TLV
+- Get notifications when the Dazibao changes
+- Static files are served from a `public_html` directory

+#### Limitations

+- The server is synchronous and mono-threaded
+- Only a subset of HTTP 1.0 is supported.
+We implemented only features we need for this project.
+- `POST` query parameters cannot contain quotes (`"`)
+- multiple files in a `POST` request are not supported
+- `GET` query parameters are not supported

 ## Notifications

 ### Notification server